126 Renfield Street,

 The Playhouse was also the first to show talkies to the Glasgow audience and it became an iconic venue in Glasgow for many.

 By the late-1960’s though, they were struggling to fill its vast space and it became increasingly used for rock concerts but even this failed to stop it closing in 1973 when the final film “King Boxer” was screened on 30th June 1973.

 A quick lick of paint round its interior though saw the Playhouse resurface as the Apollo Theatre - and between then, despite a few changes of ownership it survived on an increasingly shaky peg.
 Among the artists who appeared in the days of the Apollo Theatre were: Shirley Bassey, Diana Ross, The Who, Status Quo, Tina Turner and Paul McCartney.
 Local comedian Billy Connolly filled the vast auditorium on several occasions.
 The Apollo Theatre closed on 16th June 1985 with a concert by Paul Weller and Style Council.
 When the show ended fans stripped the building of ‘souvenirs’ and it was boarded up.

 Speculation continued for a few years that somehow this magnificent movie palace would be saved but following structural problems the lobby and rear parts of the building were demolished in September 1987, leaving the main auditorium only intact with still the hint that somehow it might survive.
-A strange fire in the old ballroom on top of the building put paid once and for all to all this hope and it was razed to the ground in late-1988-January 1989.
+A strange fire in the old ballroom on top of the building ended once and for all any hope, and it was razed to the ground in late-1988-January 1989.

 Just login to your account and subscribe to this theater